• Skip to primary navigation

 4. Let the mixture rest for at least 15 minutes.

-5. Pour the oil into the wells of the muffin tin, allowing 1 tbsp of oil per well.
+5. Pour the oil into the wells of the muffin tin, allowing 1 tablespoon of oil per well.
 Place the tin in the oven until smoking hot – this should take around 10 minutes, but keep an eye on it.

 6. Once the oil is hot, work quickly (but safely) and pour the batter mix into each well of the tin.
 Don't overfill them.
 Leave a gap of around 5mm from the top of each hole.
 Put the filled tin back into the oven as soon as possible and leave to bake for 15 minutes.